justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/02-application-metrics.markdown

 * Memory usage
 * Transfer data

-While logged into the web console:
+To view the application metrics, while logged into the DXP Cloud Management Console:

 1. Click *Monitoring* tab.
 1. Data is displayed for the past 30 days.
 To change the time period, click the time selector dropdown menu.